Tired? Dr. Saundra Dalton-Smith can relate. Read on to learn more about Sacred Rest.

 A description of the book from the publisher:

 Disclosure: I received a complimentary copy of this book from Litfuse.
-However, I was not required to write a positive review and received no compensation.
+However, I was not required to write a positive review.
 The thoughts expressed above are entirely my own.
-Thanks for the chance to read this great book!
+Thanks to Litfuse for the chance to read this book!